Botanical: Hibiscus syriacus

 - For cholesterol maintenance: 1,000 mg dried herb 3x daily, one cup of hibiscus tea 2x daily, or 100 mg of standardized extract 2x daily

-- For blood pressure maintenance†: One cup of hibiscus tea 2x daily or dried powdered hibiscus extract providing 250 mg anthocyanins per day
+- For blood pressure maintenance: One cup of hibiscus tea 2x daily or dried powdered hibiscus extract providing 250 mg anthocyanins per day

+The safety profile of hibiscus is excellent, with no proven adverse reactions.
 With any herb, there is the risk of an allergic reaction.
 Small children and pregnant women should use additional caution when considering the use of herbal remedies.

 I am the Rose of Sharon, the lily of the valleys.
 As a lily among thorns, so is my love among the daughters.
 Beloved ~ Song of Solomon 2:1

-Scientific interest in hibiscus has grown in the last several years, thanks to a small burst of published research studies — especially regarding to cholesterol and blood pressure maintenance.
+Scientific interest in hibiscus has grown in the last several years, thanks to a small burst of published research studies — especially regarding cholesterol and blood pressure maintenance.

 - Rose of Sharon – Bring Me a Medicinal Shrubbery! « Feral Botanicals – Herbs Gone Wild.
 Retrieved November 05, 2016, from https://feralbotanicals.wordpress.com/2013/08/04/rose-of-sharon-bring-me-a-medicinal-shrubbery/